MusabUndre/MUSF4RFIT-ICT171/README.md

 ## Overview:
 This project is a website developed using HTML, CSS and JavaScript, implementing a Linux-based web server (Apache 2).
 Making use of an IaaS platform, it would be hosted over Amazon Web Services EC2.
-This website would allow users to:
+This website would allow users to simply:
 - Select muscle groups they would want to train
-- Select number of sets and repetitions for each exercise
 - Plan and organize these workouts across different days of the week The project itself demonstrates actual server deployment, front-end design, and documentation skills.